MENU

 The Italian Register of rural landscapes of historical interest, agricultural practices and traditional knowledge and the related Association

 In 2012, contextually to the establishment of the National Observatory of rural landscape, agricultural practices and traditional knowledge (ONPR), the Italian Ministry of agricultural, food and forestry policies created the National Register of rural landscapes of historical interest, agricultural practices and traditional knowledge.
 The National Register was set up in order to collect applications from interested institutions and organizations throughout the country which meet certain eligibility requirements approved at the Permanent State-Regions Conference.
 In the framework of the National Register the Ministry is cataloguing traditional rural landscapes or landscapes of historical interest, related traditional practices and knowledge, defining their significance, integrity and vulnerability, considering both scientific assessments and the values they are attributed by the local communities concerned.
 Following the verification process of the eligibility requirements carried out by the ONPR, with a decree signed by the Minister containing the mention that explains the reasons for the recognition, historical rural landscapes, agricultural practices and traditional knowledge are inscribed in the Register.
+At the current stage (2026) a number of 33 historical rural landscapes and 5 agricultural practices are inscribed in the National Register.
+The staff of the UNESCO Chair has been involved in the set-up of a dedicated Association whose mission is to safeguard, promote and valorize these unique areas through the implementation of different projects and initiatives.

 For more information visit www.reterurale.it/registropaesaggi and www.reterurale.it